youzi-forge/good-first-issue-autoUpdate/README.md

 ---

 ## How it works
 - Uses GitHub GraphQL Search to fetch issues whose labels include `good first issue`, `good-first-issue`, or `first-timers-only`, within rolling time windows to avoid the 1000-result cap.
+Default window is 5 days per request.
 - Filters to repositories with at least 300 stars.
 - Renders grouped Markdown here in README.